B movie: Psychotronic movie

 Psychotronic movie is a term coined by film critic Michael J. Weldon—referred to by a fellow critic as "the historian of marginal movies"—to denote the sort of low-budget genre pictures that are generally disdained or ignored entirely by the critical establishment.
 Weldon's immediate source for the term was the Chicago cult film The Psychotronic Man (1980), whose title character is a barber who develops the ability to kill using psychic energy.
 According to Weldon, "My original idea with that word is that it's a two-part word.
 'Psycho' stands for the horror movies, and 'tronic' stands for the science fiction movies.
-I very quickly expanded the meaning of the word to include any kind of exploitation or B-movie."
+It very quickly expanded the meaning of the word to include any kind of exploitation or B-movie."
 The term, popularized beginning in the 1980s with publications of Weldon's such as The Psychotronic Encyclopedia of Film, The Psychotronic Video Guide, and Psychotronic Video magazine, has subsequently been adopted by other critics and fans.
 Use of the term tends to emphasize a focus on and affection for those B movies that lend themselves to appreciation as camp.

 B-television

-B-television is the term used by the German media scholar Heidemarie Schumacher in her article From the True, the Good, the Beautiful to the Truly Beautiful Goods—audience identification strategies on German "B-Television" programs as an analogy to "B-movie" to characterize the development of German commercial television, which adopted "the aesthetics of commercials" with its "inane positiveness radiated by every participant, the inclusion of clips, soft focus, catchy music" as well as "promotion of merchandise through product placement".
+B-television is the term used by the German media scholar Heidemarie Schumacher in her article "From the True, the Good, the Beautiful to the Truly Beautiful Goods—audience identification strategies on German 'B-Television' programs" as an analogy to "B-movie" to characterize the development of German commercial television, which adopted "the aesthetics of commercials" with its "inane positiveness radiated by every participant, the inclusion of clips, soft focus, catchy music" as well as "promotion of merchandise through product placement".
 Schumacher notes that after 1984 deregulation German public television passed its climax and became marginalized.
 Newly established commercial stations, operating without the burden of societal legitimacy, focused solely on profitability.
-To establish and maintain viewer loyalty these stations broadcast reality shows, sensational journalism, daily soap operas, infotainment programs, talk shows, game shows and soft pornography.
+To establish and maintain viewer loyalty, these stations broadcast reality shows, sensational journalism, daily soap operas, infotainment programs, talk shows, game shows and soft pornography.
 In his article Schumacher mentions Amusing Ourselves to Death by an American cultural critic Neil Postman, who formulated the thesis of television programming as a derivative of advertising, creating "a species of information that might properly be called disinformation—misplaced, irrelevant, fragmented or superficial information that creates the illusion of knowing something but which in fact leads one away from knowing".

 Like Postman, Schumacher notes that contemporary television advertisement often chooses to reinforce brand loyalty rather than promoting product.
 This reverse marketing approach is used by television broadcasters to advertise the stations themselves.
 Schumacher lists three specific principles: grabbing the viewers' attention, establishing emotional involvement with the audience, and maintaining the viewers' interest as the cornerstones to acquiring and maintaining market share.
 A commercial RTL station described such a building of viewers' loyalty in positive terms: "RTL has discovered something entirely new for television.
 The viewer".